Abdullatif-Halabi/ProdigyInfoTech-Internship-ML-AI/README.md

 -Transfer Learning with CNN and SVM: A pre-trained CNN model was employed for feature extraction.
 Transfer learning leveraged the pre-trained model's ability to recognize image patterns, saving training time and improving performance.
 The extracted features were then fed into a Support Vector Machine (SVM) for final classification of cats and dogs.

+##Task 5: Food Image Classification and Calorie Estimation
+This project aims to develop a model capable of classifying food images and estimating their calorie content.
+Initially, the goal was to employ a YOLO segmentation model for precise food identification and quantification.
+However, due to computational constraints (limited GPU access), the project transitioned to a classification-based approach.

+###This repository contains two primary notebooks:
+Prodigy_Task5: Demonstrates the core model architecture and training process using a classification approach.
+DataPreparation_for_YOLOseg: Outlines the data preprocessing and engineering steps required for a YOLO segmentation model, providing a foundation for future work.

+###Limitations
+The project was significantly impacted by limited GPU resources.
+As a result, the training dataset for the classification model was reduced, potentially affecting the model's accuracy.
+Additionally, the dataset used for data engineering is not ideal for production use and serves primarily as a demonstration of the process.

+Future Work
+Expand the dataset to improve model performance.
+Implement a YOLO segmentation model with access to sufficient computational resources.
+Investigate more advanced calorie estimation techniques.